 While these long-life cycles may look impressive, you also need to consider the pipe joints, fittings and mechanical components that connect your plumbing to household fixtures.
 Aged or faulty fixtures and compromised connections can lead to leaks and water backups.

-The most obvious sign that your home has a plumbing problem will be obvious pipe cracks, corrosion or leaks from piping.
-But other signs will also show plumbing issues: wet baseboards or the area behind dishwasher or sinks, water-stained or warped flooring, and water tubing that is rust-colored can indicate leaking or corroding pipes.
+The most obvious sign that your home has a plumbing problem will be obvious pipe cracks, corrosion or leaks from the piping.
+Other signs will also show plumbing issues: wet baseboards or the area behind dishwasher or sinks, water-stained or warped flooring, and water tubing that is rust-colored can indicate leaking or corroding pipes.

 Low water pressure can indicate a clogged drain or a leak downstream from the fixture.
 A gurgling or rattling sound from your piping may indicate a pipe blockage that is trapping air.
 An inspection of crawl spaces and enclosed areas for dampness or mold is also an indication of a pipe leaking.
-And slow-moving drains should always be cleared with a drain cleaner or plumber's 'snake', as it indicates a blockage in the pipeline.
+Slow-moving drains should always be cleared with a drain cleaner or plumber's "snake," as it indicates a blockage in the pipeline.